 If you live in a large metropolitan area you can find lo mein noodles in the refrigerated section of your grocery store.
 Many large grocery stores carry these noodles.
 I went to my Asian market to get mine, they are inexpensive, and they make a large amount if you use the whole bag.
 If you can’t find the fresh noodles there is a dry variety, Yakisoba that will work well.
 I don’t suggest using pasta noodles, you really need this type of noodle the wheat flour holds up better than the noodles in the Italian pasta.

-This recipe contains cabbage, if you have it available I think the nappa cabbage tastes better, if you don’t have it on hand, you can use regular green cabbage, your choice, but I think the nappa is closer to what is served.
-The recipe also will need white onions, and celery.
+This recipe contains cabbage.
+If you have it available, I think the napa cabbage tastes better, if you don’t have it on hand, you can use regular green cabbage, your choice, but I think the napa is closer to what is served.
+The recipe also will need white onions and celery.